chiroptical/texcollab/README.md

 They will need to enter this manually, the environment variables are not available outside the script unless you make them available.

-Once the clone is complete, the advisor would navigate to the new local git repository and modify `TEXCOLLAB_CURRENT_USER` to `$TEXCOLLAB_ADVISOR`, and other environment setting they choose.
+Once the clone is complete, the advisor would copy the `.texcollab` file to the new local git repository (`cd` there) and modify `TEXCOLLAB_CURRENT_USER` to `$TEXCOLLAB_ADVISOR`, and modify other environment settings they choose.
 If you have extras run `texcollab extras pull`, they need to run `texcollab branch $TEXCOLLAB_STUDENT` (again, enter student manually) to make the student branch visible (git doesn't do this automatically), and `texcollab compile`.
 Voila!